deephaven/barrage/docs/rpc-interface.md

 /// The message wrapper used for all barrage app_metadata fields. table BarrageMessageWrapper {
   /// Used to identify this type of app_metadata vs other applications.
   /// The magic value is '0x6E687064'.
-It is the numerical representation of the ASCII "dhvn".
+It is the numerical representation of the ASCII "dphn".
   magic: uint;

   /// The msg type being sent.